nautobot/nautobot/docs/index.md

 ## Application Stack

-NetBox is built on the [Django](https://djangoproject.com/) Python framework and utilizes a [PostgreSQL](https://www.postgresql.org/) database.
+Nautobot is built on the [Django](https://djangoproject.com/) Python framework and utilizes a [PostgreSQL](https://www.postgresql.org/) database.
 It runs as a WSGI service behind your choice of HTTP server.

 | Function           | Component         |
 |--------------------|-------------------|